bbadzioch/course-in-a-box/modules/resources/_posts/1990-01-01-instructions.md

 2. In the videos I may occasionally omit some example or details of a proof, so if something seems unclear, have a look at the complete lecture notes - you may find the answer there.
-   If your questions persist, ask them during class meetings or on Piazza.
+   If your questions persist, ask them in your Weekly Digest, during a class meeting or on Discord.

 I tried to prepare the videos in such way, that it should be relatively easy to watch them one page of blank notes at a time.
 So, if you watch enough to finish a page, then you